nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 ![main-data-web-event-contexts-hierarchy](diagrams/main-data-web-event-contexts-hierarchy.drawio.png)

-As we can see from the diagram, all child contexts share the same parent and form a sibling relationship.
+As we can see from the diagram, all child contexts share the same parent and form sibling relationship.

 If we retain the same dependency hierarchy, where `WebService` depends on `DataService`, we would get `NoSuchBeanDefinitionException`